 If you say ‘Everyone’, you’ll be wrong.
 So many product owners answer this way.
 Well, not just answer — they actually think so.
 Due to ‘Everyone needs our thing’ thinking they start jamming as many features, as they can satisfy every need of every user.

 Maybe it would be better to start with people who don’t need your product.
 Or, better shift this to more practical variation which is ‘Who is happier without my product?’

-- Drop features created for those ones who live happy without your product.
+- Drop features created for those ones who live happily without your product.

 - Exclude those ones who ‘live happy without my thing’ from the target market and tailor your initial advertising accordingly

 There is a huge difference between building a feature for the sake of building a feature and building a feature because it enhances the core functions of your product.
 By ‘core’ we mean that your product won’t actually work without them.

 2. Guess what, I’ll redesign it